 Unit 3 – Crafting better sentences and paragraphs

 Unit 4 – Organization; and streamlining the writing process

-Unit 5 – The format of a scientific manuscript
+Unit 5 – The format of an original manuscript

-Unit 8 – How to communicate with the lay public
+Unit 8 – How to do a peer review; and how to communicate with the lay public